iimrx/data-analysis-workflow/README.md

 [![Security Rating](https://sonarcloud.io/api/project_badges/measure?project=pinocchioVirus_sideProject&metric=security_rating)](https://sonarcloud.io/dashboard?id=pinocchioVirus_sideProject)
 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=pinocchioVirus_sideProject&metric=vulnerabilities)](https://sonarcloud.io/dashboard?id=pinocchioVirus_sideProject)

-# Dashboard using CI/CD and Containerization Methodology
+# Dashboard using CI/CD, Docker and SonarCloud
-Side Project to Automate the Proccess of Data Extraction, Transformation, Loading and importing it into DB, to Build a Dashboard for Covid-19 and Analyzing it using Google Data Studio with Our Automated Data.
+Side Project to Automate and Containerize the Proccess of Data Extraction, Transformation, Loading and importing it into Database, to Build a Dashboard for Covid-19 and Analyzing it using Google Data Studio with Our Automated Data.

 ### Tech Used in This Project:
 - Databases (SQLlite3, PostgreSQL)